GRID in the Inland Empire

 - Solar power saves families every month on their electricity bills, money they can use to pay the mortgage, feed their families or pay for education.

-- In 2012, the number of poor air days due to fine particulate matter was 36 and 26 for Riverside and San Bernardino Counties respectively, California had 16 overall.
+- According to the 2017 State of the Air Report (American Lung Association), the number of poor air days due to fine particulate matter was 36 for Riverside and 18 for San Bernardino Counties respectively.

-- In 2012, the number of poor air quality days due to ozone was 107 and 116 for Riverside and San Bernardino Counties respectively, California had 51 overall.
+- In 2017, the number of poor air quality days due to ozone was 106 for Riverside and 117 for San Bernardino Counties respectively.

 - Solar power is a clean, renewable energy source that does not pollute the air.